Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 DAY 2 of Your Savannah Weekend Itinerary

-On the second day of your three days in Savannah, start your morning in the expansive Forsyth Park, then indulge in sumptuous fare in a posh setting.
-Embark on a Savannah sightseeing adventure in the afternoon and end the day with yet another delectable meal.
+Start your morning in the expansive Forsyth Park, then indulge in sumptuous fare and embark on a sightseeing adventure.
+End the day with yet another delectable meal.

 How To Spend a Weekend in Savannah Georgia by JetSettingFools.com